dossier/html-highlighter/README.md

 Note that tests relying on the `document.createRange` function are skipped due to the fact that jsdom, the virtual DOM environment used, does not provide an implementation.

+### Release process

+To release this repository to NPM, we use the `npm version` CLI tool.
+The automated build in CircleCI will publish the package to NPM when it recognizes that the current build is for a tag.